wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Set labels for shop buttons (Add to Cart, Read more, On Sale, Select options, tax, etc.)
 * Manage available payment gateways on a per product basis with intelligent filter to show the most restrictive combination when a customer has more than one product in his cart
 * Add one cc and one bcc email to all emails send by WooCommerce
+* Price labels including labels for free price and free sales price on a per product basis
+* Extend all price labels appending or prefixing your text on a per product basis

 Cart: